dfgordon/vscode-disk-image-notebook/README.md

 # Disk Image Notebook

-This targets retro disk images.
-Clicking on a supported image will show the directory in the file system's native style.
-Various commands are available for extracting files, examining sectors, etc.  For the present, this is designed to never modify any disk image.
-Nevertheless, please keep the originals backed up somewhere safe.  *This will do nothing without the backend*.
+Click on a disk image in your project tree to see the root directory in the file system's native style.
+Dig deeper using either the interactive mode or by entering commands in code cells.
+For the present, this is designed to never modify any disk image.  *This will do nothing without the backend*.

 ## Backend Option 1
 1. Install a C compiler if necessary